diprimagiorgio/WoltIntern/README.md

 Do a request.
 Visit the page [localhost:5000/discovery?lat=60.1709&lon=24.941](http://localhost:5000/discovery?lat=60.1709&lon=24.941)

 ## Test
-There is a test function that can generate some random coordinates, near one of the restaurants.
+There is a test function that can generate some random coordinates, near one of the restaurants, between 1.5km to 3km far away from the restaurant.
+The result list can be empty.
 [localhost:5000/testRandomPoint](http://localhost:5000/testRandomPoint)